 About RDWP | F.A.Q.

 Russia-Germany relations: Economics and Politics (RDWP) is a one-year complementary programme for MGIMO bachelor students, which aims to promote academic and personal exchange between Germany and Russia in the context of social sciences.
 This corresponds to three subgoals:

 - Transmission of regional expertise about Germany and the European Union as well as profound knowledge of the German language,

-- Strengthening od economic and social science methods and theories,
+- Strengthening of economic and social science methodological and theoretical knowledge,

 - Promotion of intercultural competences.

 Most university cooperations between Germany and Russia take place in the field of technology and science.
 A range of courses in economics and social sciences that impart regional expertise, language skills and intercultural competences is therefore of cultural and even political relevance.
 Cooperations between universities can make a significant and lasting contribution to a better understanding between the two countries and societies and promote exchange where politics reaches its limits.
 Social sciences in particular offer opportunities to build bridges beyond economic and technical exchange.

 RDWP is based on the program German Studies Russia, which was restructured into RDWP in 2019.
 In the meantime, the two programs count more than 200 alumni, many of whom have connected their lives with Germany.

-Who is behind GRIA?Russia-Germany relations: Economics and Politics (RDWP) is a joint project of Institute for East European Studies at Free University Berlin and School of International Economic Relations at the Moscow State Institute of International Relations (MGIMO).
+Who is behind RDWP?Russia-Germany relations: Economics and Politics (RDWP) is a joint project of the Institute for East European Studies at the Free University of Berlin and the School of International Economic Relations at the Moscow State Institute of International Relations (MGIMO).